saalfeldlab/parallel-elastic-alignment/doc/manual.md

 copies the backup copy over the `project.xml` file in all directories in `./` that match `[digit]+-[digit]+`.
 Use these scripts to test destructive parts of the pipeline.

+### Re-running specific chunks

+Occasionally, a set of parameters will give rise to undesired behavior.
+Re-running the elastic alignment for only the ranges with such behavior is desirable both to save unnecessary computation and headaches.
+First, it is good practice to save a copy of `import-and-align.bsh` as a record of the parameters used to align the chunks that you will not be adjusting further.

+Next, to help select parameters for the troublesome chunks, use the ["Extract Block Matching Correspondences"](http://fiji.sc/Elastic_Alignment_and_Montage) plugin in Fiji.
+Once the parameters are selected, copy them into `import-and-align.bsh`, and then run the `align-<range>` scripts for the relevant chunks.
+Visually inspect the results of these newly aligned chunks.

+Next, reset the bounding boxes of the TrakEM2 projects using the script

+		./create-run-resetBox-jobs

+This step is necessary to ensure that the rigid alignment step to follow runs correctly.

+Finally, re-run the [rigid alignment](#rigid) as described above.